-(Incorporated in Macao with limited liability by shares)
+(Incorporated in Macao with limited liability)

-The accompanying summary financial statements of Banco Well Link, S.A. (the "Bank") set out on pages 10 to 13, which comprise the balance sheet as at 31 December 2022, the income statement and the statement of comprehensive income for the year then ended, are derived from the audited financial statements of the Bank for the year ended 31 December 2022.
-We expressed an unmodified opinion on those financial statements, from which the summary financial statements are derived, in our independent auditor's report dated 28 March 2023.
+The accompanying summary financial statements of Banco Well Link, S.A. (the "Bank") set out on pages 12 to 18, which comprise the statement of financial position as at 31 December 2023, the statement of profit or loss and statement of other comprehensive income for the year then ended, the statement of changes in equity and the statement of cash flows as at 31 December 2023 are derived from the audited financial statements of the Bank for the year ended 31 December 2023.
+We expressed an unmodified audit opinion on those financial statements in our independent auditor's report dated 28 March 2024.
 These financial statements, and the summary financial statements, do not reflect the effects of events that occurred subsequent to the date of our report on these financial statements.

-The summary financial statements do not contain all the disclosures required by the Financial Reporting Standards set out by the Macao Special Administrative Region under the Order of the Secretary for Economy and Finance No. 44/2020.
+The summary financial statements do not contain all the disclosures required by the Financial Reporting Standards set out by the Macao Special Administrative Region.
 Reading the summary financial statements, therefore, is not a substitute for reading the audited financial statements of the Bank.